3-Hour Monthly Sessions! A Different Theme Each Month!

 In many ways, all yoga roads lead to surrender.
 Surrender is the culmination of the practice of non-attachment.
 Without it, freedom from suffering is impossible.
 Let’s find ways of understanding how to surrender to what is bigger than us — be that God, the universe, science, or love!
 In this session, we’ll deep dive into yoga philosophy, create our own altars and bliss rituals, and float into oblivion with yoga nidra.

-3-Hour Monthly Sessions, In-Studio Or Online (But Not Recorded)
+3-Hour Monthly Sessions, In-Studio Or Online (Full Recording Will Not Be Shared)

 One Friday Each Month From 6-9 p.m.